 Its incarnations through the years have reflected my evolving interests and obsessions, from urban planning to politics to digital marketing.
 In this latest volume, I’m focusing on my poetry and related literary interests.
 From time to time I’ll resurrect my older essays, DIY projects, and other archived material, and I’ll be putting out a few odd stories, as well.

-If you are looking for my professional work in digital marketing and content strategy, head on over to my business site, Five Magnitudes.
+Looking for my professional work in digital content and experience strategy?
+Head on over to my business site, Five Magnitudes.

 I’ve come to believe in a few things.
 Among them, the most important is that we are all neighbors and no one is a stranger.
 Loyalty is a two-edged sword, uniting us to look out for one another, yet also setting us against them, whether we realize it or not.
 Our planet is smaller than we think, and there is no them.
 There is only we, and we are many and diverse.